 Local Transportation Within Delft

 Delft is a walking city so there is very little need or opportunity for a car.
 In fact, Delft city centre is a restricted area for cars.
 This means visitors cannot drive or park in the restricted zone.
 The streets in Delft are very narrow and many are blocked for pedestrians only.
 Bicycles and pedestrian traffic are the two primary methods of transportation.
 If you do rent a car, check with your hotel as many hotels do not offer parking.

 For travelling on local public transportation (bus), you need a OV chipkaart.
 You can get a disposable card, valid for a short period of time, at the desk at Schiphol Airport and in various locations around Delft.
 If you plan to use public transportation throughout your stay in the Netherlands, you should consider getting an OV chipkaart.

 You will need a valid passport and/or a proof of identity (EU citizens) in order to visit the Netherlands.
 You are required by law to carry your proof of identity with you at all times in the Netherlands.
 This means that everyone aged 14 and over has to produce a valid identity document if asked to do so by the police.

 Schengen Visitor Visa

-A Schengen visa allows a foreign national to stay and travel in the Schengen area for up to 90 days within a six month period.
-If you have a Schengen visa for your visit to the Netherlands, you will also be permitted to travel in the other countries belonging to the Schengen area.
+A Schengen Visa allows a foreign national to stay and travel in the Schengen area for up to 90 days within a six month period.
+If you have a Schengen Visa for your visit to the Netherlands, you will also be permitted to travel to other countries within the Schengen area.

 Please note that foreign nationals from the EU, EEA and Switzerland are exempt from the visa requirement.
 The visa requirement is also waived for nationals of certain non-EU countries.
-Please visit the European Commission’s Schengen Visa information website for more information: https://ec.europa.eu/home-affairs/what-we-do/policies/borders-and-visas/visa-policy/schengen_visa_en
+Please visit the European Commission’s Schengen Visa site for more information.